tuvia-r/openseadragon-select-plugin/README.md

 # openseadragon-select-plugin
-plugin for openseadragon image viewer. this plugin adds the ability to select regains of the image by mouse jesters.
+plugin for openseadragon image viewer. this plugin adds the ability to select regains of the image by mouse gestures.

 ## installation
 ```sh